bhisaac/5eFP/5eFP-SRD.md

 Many creatures of low intelligence have no comprehension of law or chaos, good or evil.
 They don’t make moral or ethical choices, but rather act on instinct.
 These creatures are **unaligned**, which means they don’t have an alignment.

 ### Size

-- If an elite monster's size is less than medium, its size becomes medium.

-- If a boss monster's size is less than large, its size becomes large.

-If a monster minion is small, the elite version's size increases to medium.
-If an elite monster's size is medium, the boss version's size increases to large.

 ### Speed